The Supreme Court and the Second Amendment: Understanding the Court's Landmark Decisions

 The case arose during a disputed gubernatorial election between Reconstruction Republicans and Democrats in Louisiana.
 Both the Democratic and Republican candidates for governor claimed victory.
 President Ulysses S. Grant sent in federal troops to support the Republican government, but Democrats refused to acknowledge their loss.

-The state's nearly all-black militia gathered at the Colfax County courthouse to prevent the Democratic candidates from assuming local offices.
-Members of the White League, an armed paramilitary group of white Democrats, attacked and killed more than a hundred militiamen, an event which became known as the Colfax County Massacre.
+The state's nearly all-black militia gathered at the courthouse in the town of Colfax, in Grant Parish, to prevent the Democratic candidates from assuming local offices.
+Members of the White League, an armed paramilitary group of white Democrats, attacked and killed more than a hundred militiamen, an event which became known as the Colfax Massacre.

 Because state courts would not bring murder charges against whites for killing blacks, federal charges were brought against the White League for violating the black militiamen's right to bear arms and freely assemble.